ArkEcosystemArchive/docs-legacy/docs/guidebook/contribution-guidelines/git-commit-guidelines.md

 - `perf` A code change that improves performance
 - `test` Adding missing or correcting existing tests
 - `chore` Changes to the build process or auxiliary tools and libraries such as documentation generation
+- `deps` Adding, updating or removing dependencies
+- `release` A new release, including changelog and version bump
 - `misc` Any changes that do not fit any of the above types